tlegoc/tlegoc/README.md

 ### Théo Le Goc

 ### 😀 Who am I
 I am a french CS Student studying at ESIR, interested in computer graphics, rendering, simulation and image processing.
-I've been programming since I was 13, learning new tech, software and languages.
+I've been programming since I was 13, and I've been learning new tech, software and languages sicne then.
+I enjoy games, and organized a gamejam in my school with @LepGamingGo, sponsored by Orange.

 ### ⌨️ My projects
 As of 2023, the projects I am most proud of are :